 To the Refugio Poquiera

-From the camp site in Trevélez I had to take the first bus of the day, shortly after 06:00 early in the morning to reach the starting point for the ascent to Mulhacén.
-I had to get up before 05:00, get ready and pack all the equipment needed for the trip, all only in the light of my head lamp.
+From the campsite in Trevélez, I had to take the first bus of the day, shortly after 06:00 early in the morning to reach the starting point for the ascent to Mulhacén.
+I had to get up before 05:00, get ready and pack all the equipment needed for the trip, all only in the light of my headlamp.
 Then I headed down the road towards Trevélez, where I stood in the dark for a while and waited for the bus.

 It took me to Capileira, which is situated on the opposite slope of the mountain compared to Trevélez.
 As it was still quite dark and cold, I waited roughly an hour for the sun to shine into the valley and had breakfast.
 Around 09:00, and a bit later than I had hoped, I started the ascent towards Refugio Poquiera, which is a mountain hut situated at around 2500 m, directly below the peaks of Mulhacén and Veleta.

 I took the trail that leads through the Poquiera valley up the mountain, as this path seemed to offer the best views of the mountain panorama.
-The first part of the trail was quite level and unexpectedly easy, so I could walk relatively fast until La Cebadilla, which is a long abandoned and very small settlement of workers who constructed the water system that supports Capileira.
+The first part of the trail was quite level and unexpectedly easy, so I could walk relatively fast until La Cebadilla, which is a long abandoned and tiny settlement of workers who constructed the water system that supports Capileira.
 A few hundred meters uphill there is a hydrodynamic plant which delivers the electric power for Capileira and a few neighbouring towns.

 Unfortunately, from there the easy trail that follows along Río Poquiera and that I had planned to take was out of service.
 So I had to take a much harder one which led along one of the lower ridges higher and higher into the Sierra Nevada massif.
-By that time it was around 13:00 and I was really happy that I had taken enough water with me, as the sun was burning heavily and there was practically no shade.
+By that time it was around 13:00 and I was delighted that I had taken enough water with me, as the sun was burning heavily and there was practically no shade.

 Slowly the trail led up the slope and out of the Poquiera valley.
-When I came out of the valley, using the telephoto lens on my camera, I could see a building in the distance and I was really happy that it might be the Refugio.
+When I came out of the valley, using the telephoto lens on my camera, I could see a building in the distance and I was thrilled that it might be the Refugio.
 However, as I drew nearer, I could see that it was destroyed more or less completely.

-When I ascended further, the amount of snowfields increased and they often covered the trail.
-I encountered a group of three, probably French guys who were taking a rest near a steeper part of the path that was fully covered with snow.
+When I ascended further, the number of snowfields increased, and they often covered the trail.
+I encountered a group of three, probably French guys who were taking a rest near a steeper part of the path that was entirely covered with snow.
 Most of them were only wearing light sport shoes.
-After a short conversation the group descended again.
+After a short conversation, the group descended again.
 They did not dare to walk through the snow with their shoes.
 As this part of the trail was quite steep and I did not want to risk to slide down the slope in the snowfield, I took a small detour and scrambled over some rocks uphill.
-The last part of the trail to the Refugio was marked with long red plastic poles which were attached to strong metal bolts which in turn were firmly anchored into the ground, so that the path was still visible under a lot of snow.
+The last part of the trail to the Refugio was marked with long red plastic poles which were attached to strong metal bolts which in turn were firmly anchored into the ground so that the path was still visible under a lot of snow.
 After quite a bit more scrambling I could finally see the Refugio in the distance.
 This last part took me around an hour, much more time than expected.
 The whole ascent from Capileira to the Refugio took me roughly five hours, with a lot of picture taking included.

-At this point I checked in at the Refugio, rented crampons and rested a little.
+At this point, I checked in at the Refugio, rented crampons and rested a little.
 When I sat outside in front of the building, I could see many mountain goats only a short distance away.
-They were obviously accustomed to people staying at the hut.
+They were naturally accustomed to people staying at the hut.
 In the afternoon I scouted the first part of the route up to Mulhacén to investigate the best path and the general conditions of the route.